yinacobian/ViromicsWorkshop/README.md

 3) Be able to use the command line
 4) Be able to move files between your computer and the server

-## 1. What to do with my data wight after it's sequenced?
+## 1. What to do with my data right after it's sequenced?

 1.1 Download
 1.2 Naming